Services & Support

 Learning Strategy Support

 Peer Learning Strategist support is available on a drop-in bases online and in our Assistive Technology lab.
 A Peer Learning Strategist can support you in developing your academic skills such as time management, study strategies, note-taking, etc. Please see our eClass calendar for workshop details.
-Accessibility Counsellors can also refer a student to a Peer Learning Strategist for ongoing regular support.

 March of Dimes Canada (MODC) Attendant Services at York University